California Department of Fish and Wildlife

 Although the leadership of CCWR strives to be a liaison between California wildlife rehabilitators and our governing agencies, including the California Department of Fish and Wildlife (CDFW), we have no authority regarding regulations or enforcement.
 We function in an advisory capacity, giving assistance and input where we can.

-Important Updates for Wildlife Rehabilitators regarding proposed changes to section 679
+Important Updates for Wildlife Rehabilitators regarding the new Native Wildlife Rehabilitation 679 Regulations

-• The California Native Wildlife Rehabilitation Program, part of the Wildlife Health Laboratory within CDFW is proposing to revoke Title 14, Section 679 Possession of Wildlife and Wildlife Rehabilitation and replace it with new 679.1-.9.
+The California Native Wildlife Rehabilitation Program, part of the Wildlife Health Laboratory within CDFW has concluded it’s plan to revoke Title 14, Section 679 Possession of Wildlife and Wildlife Rehabilitation and replace it with new 679.1-.9.

-• Don’t miss out on important emails from CDFW.
-Contact RehabWildlife@wildlife.ca.gov and ask to have your email added to their listserv
+Don’t miss out on important emails from CDFW.
+Contact RehabWildlife@wildlife.ca.gov and ask to have your email added to their email list.

 Contact Information for California department of Fish and Wildlife: